 The main idea comes from our previous work \cite{CLL3}, where we extended Fedosov's method from algebras to modules.
-More concretely, we will construct a sheaf of modules over the Weyl bundle $\W_{X,\C}$ with a compatible flat Fedosov connection whose associated cohomology is exactly $H^0(X,L^{\otimes k})$.
-The quantizable functions then act on this module sheaf, preserving the flat sections corresponding to holomorphic sections of $L^{\otimes k}$.
-We will also explain a generalization to holomorphic differential operators on any line bundle as quantization of functions.
+In this section, we will construct a sheaf of modules over the Weyl bundle $\W_{X,\C}$, which we call a {\em level $k$ Bargmann-Fock sheaf}, analogous to what we did in \cite[Section 3.2]{CLL3}.
+This module sheaf is equipped with a (non-formal) flat Fedosov connection $D_{\alpha, k}$, whose flat sections form a sub-sheaf.
+In Theorem \ref{theorem: Bargmann-Fock-isomorphic-prequantum}, we will show by local computations that this sub-sheaf is isomorphic to the sheaf of holomorphic sections of the $k$-th tensor power $L^{\otimes k}$.
+In particular, the space of global flat sections of the Bargmann-Fock sheaf is isomorphic to $H^0(X,L^{\otimes k})$.